charliepark/fat_fingers/README.md

 ## Make it better!

 I'd love to hear suggestions, critiques, and improvements.
 Feel free to fork it, ask me to pull in changes, and so on.
-I'd also love any test improvements.
+I'd also love any test improvements, of course.